Alumni Spotlight: Menaka Nayar (’07)

 Menaka currently serves as a member of the United Nations Committee of the New York City Bar Association.
 “The Committee engages with the work of the United Nations in a variety of ways, both as a commentator and observer,” she explains.
 “Most recently, I served as Secretary of the Task Force on Good Governance in the Secretary-General Selection, which was a joint initiative of the committee and my law firm, Linklaters.
 The Task Force was aimed at infusing principles of good governance – like participation, accountability, transparency – into the previously closed and opaque process of selecting the next Secretary-General of the United Nations.
 I’m proud to say that our work was part of a coordinated push by a variety of organizations, including the UN itself, to create a more open and participatory selection process.
 I’m glad that our efforts played some part in moving towards better governance in our global institutions.”

 What advice would Menaka give to someone interested in pursuing a career like hers?
 “If you’d like a career that involves a strong international component, I’d recommend studying as many languages as you can, to as high a level of fluency as possible, and taking advantage of every opportunity to study and work abroad (if feasible).
 The cultural competency you will develop from doing so will make you an asset in any workplace.”

-She’s currently looking forward to attending her ten-year reunion at MLWGS in October.
-“I’m excited to catch up with friends and classmates, and to return to Richmond, which I have only fond memories of,” she says.
+When we originally spoke, Menaka was looking forward to attending her ten-year reunion at MLWGS in October.
+“I’m excited to catch up with friends and classmates, and to return to Richmond, which I have only fond memories of,” she said.
 We had so much fun having Menaka and her classmates back for the weekend!